Dynamic thermalization on noisy quantum hardware

-Even for a small system of four qubits, thermalization to a finite positive or negative temperature equilibrium occurs from the post-quench dynamics of a quantum system within the time scale $\sim {\cal O}(1)/J$.
+Even for a small system, thermalization to a finite positive or negative temperature equilibrium occurs from the post-quench dynamics of a quantum system within the time scale $\sim {\cal O}(1)/J$.
 Suitability for a small system, controllable equilibration timescale, and a lack of a thermostat make our thermalization mechanism possible to test experimentally on NISQ computers like IBMQ.
-Indeed, as we demonstrate below, executing the evolution of the interacting four-qubit system, described by the Hamiltonian (\ref{H}), is viable on IBMQ with a moderate number of gates that often is the main limiting factor in studying many-body physics on NISQ devices.
-Achieving thermal observables relies on averaging the expectation values, which can be done classically upon readout from every realization of the quench protocol, each running independently on a quantum computer.
+Indeed, as we demonstrate below, executing the evolution of the interacting four-qubit system, described by the Hamiltonian (\ref{H}), is viable on IBMQ with a moderate number of two-qubit gates, which is often the main limiting factor in studying many-body physics on NISQ devices.
+Achieving thermal observables relies on averaging the expectation values, which can be done classically from the output of every realization of the quench protocol, each running independently on a quantum computer.

-{\it Quantum simulation.---} We implement our dynamic thermalization protocol on an IBM Quantum computer (IBMQ) named \texttt{ibm\_hanoi} for $100$ realizations of the quench protocol, each corresponding to a quantum circuit.
+{\bf Quantum simulation.} We implement our dynamic thermalization protocol on an IBM Quantum computer (IBMQ) named \texttt{ibm\_hanoi} for $100$ realizations of the quench protocol, each corresponding to a quantum circuit.
 Encoding quantum dynamics into a quantum circuit implies applying a sequence of single- and two-qubit gates that approximate a given realization of the evolution operator $U(t) = e^{-i t (H_0+ {\cal V})}$ to the initial state $|\psi_{\rm in}\rangle$.
 Executing a quantum circuit on IBMQ is noise-susceptible, mostly due to the imperfect application of two-qubit gates, namely, CNOT gates that perform entangling operations between qubits in our simulation.
 Hence, our strategy to mitigate the error accumulated due to noise is: first, decreasing the number of CNOT gates required to perform the simulation as much as possible; second, simplifying the noise's structure from the remaining CNOT gates and accounting for it in the simulation results.